tariqdaouda/Mariana/README.rst

 	cd Theano
 	python setup.py develop

-But if you are not against against a little bit of adventure and want to have the latest Theano stuff you can chekcout Theano_'s repository.
+But if you are not against against a little bit of adventure and want the very latest Theano stuff you can checkout Theano_'s repository.

 Then clone Mariana from git!::